 Get the most from your money with a financial plan.

-Everyone above the age of 21 should draw up a financial plan.
+This week is Financial Planning Week, and if you haven't given any thought to planning out your financial future then you should do it now.
 A plan can help you get the most from your money and help you achieve your goals in life.
 If you don’t draw up a plan, you’re more likely to end up in a financial mess.

 Drawing up a plan sounds tough, but it’s easier than you might expect.
-I outline the first steps in Five steps to reduce your financial fear.
+We outlined the first steps in Five steps to beating your financial fear.

 You’ll spend more than you earn